darksinge/lunarfig.nvim/README.md

 ## Why Lunarfig?

-This plugin is targeted toward those coming from VSCode and aims to provide a similar experience to VSCode's `settings.json` while aiding the journey towards full Neovim adoption.
+This plugin aims to provide a
+similar experience to VSCode's `settings.json` while aiding the journey towards full Neovim adoption.